Skip to content

 Policy #8: Media Protection

-CJIS related data is to be protected in all forms — digital and physical — while in transit or while stored at a facility.
-Equipment (computers and other devices) that are no longer being used by the company must wipe the systems of all data and dispose of the device in alignment with CJIS policies.
+CJIS-related data is to be protected in all digital and physical forms while in transit or stored at a facility.
+Equipment (computers and other devices) that the company is no longer using must wipe the systems of all data and dispose of the device in alignment with CJIS policies.

 Policy #9: Physical Protection

-The physical location where the CJIS data is stored must be protected at all times.
+The physical location where the CJIS data is stored must always be protected.
 This could be with guards, cameras, and advanced security systems.

 Policy #10: System and Communications Protection and Information Integrity

-Physical data files must be protected and so should organization systems and communications.
-Steps that are taken to ensure protection include encryption, network security, data breach detection measures, and more.
+Physical data files, organization systems, and communications must be protected.
+Steps to ensure protection include encryption, network security, data breach detection measures, and more.

 Policy #11: Formal Audits

-Any company who uses and manages CJIS data are subject to audits a minimum of every three years by the CJIS Audit Unit (CAU) or the CJIS Systems Agency (CSA).
+Any company that uses and manages CJIS data is subject to audits at least every three years by the CJIS Audit Unit (CAU) or the CJIS Systems Agency (CSA).
 The organization that does the audit depends on which state the company is in.
-Audits can happen at any time and companies must comply or they could be closed down.
+Audits can happen anytime, and companies must comply, or they could be closed down.

 Policy #12: Personal Security